 We place high importance on the children’s Personal, Social and Health Education.
 School has a significant role to play, working alongside parents and the community, in enhancing children’s social and personal growth.
 To this end, we provide our children with the best social, emotional and metal health support and education we can.
 We follow a Leeds approved Scheme of Work to ensure consistency and progression in provision for this area of education.

 We help each child develop self esteem and self awareness, a sense of increasing responsibility, the ability to make informed choices and a framework for a healthy and safe lifestyle.
-The children have an awareness of the needs of others, of individual differences and a positive attitude towards equal opportunities and life in a multicultural society.
-They learn to appreciate the responsibilities they hold in society and towards such issues, as global warming with our Green eco school work and what it means to be a Global Citizen.
+The children have an awareness of the need of others, of individual differences and a positive attitude towards equal opportunities and life in a multicultural society.
+They learn to appreciate the responsibilities they hold in society and towards such issues, as global warming, social injustice and becoming a good global citizen.

-SEAL (social and emotional aspects of learning) strengthens our work in PSHCE.
+SEAL (social and emotional aspects of learning) strengthens our work in PSHE.
 The five key aspects are self awareness, managing feelings, motivation, empathy and social skills.
-Each half term the children explore a new theme, with all year groups exploring the same theme through exciting lessons appropriately pitched for their level.

 Please see below some of the childrens work and school displays.